 Texas Nursing Home Negligence Lawyers

 If your loved one suffered a fall from bed or was dropped because he or she did not have the necessary support from the nursing home staff, it is important to hold the nursing home accountable for its negligence.
-Pursuing legal action after you or a loved one has suffered a fall in a nursing home or hospital can result in compensation for your medical expenses and other losses.
-It can also force the hospital or nursing home to take steps to prevent additional accidents.
+You can recover compensation by taking immediate action.
+It may also motivate nursing homes and hospitals to take steps to prevent such accidents from occurring.